Event Management Plan

-Here are some quick tips to assist you in planning your events for the coming event season.
+Here are some quick tips to assist you in planning and organising your events for the coming event season.

 Review budgets against actual expenditure